Getting Started with LCC Fusion

 Disclaimer of Liability

-LCC Fusion Connect is provided “as is”, without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose, and noninfringement.
+LCC Fusion is provided “as is”, without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose, and noninfringement.
 In no event shall the authors or copyright holders be liable for any claim, damages, or other liability, whether in an action of contract, tort or otherwise, arising from, out of, or in connection with the firmware or the use or other dealings in the firmware/hardware.

 The user assumes all responsibility and risk for the use of this firmware/hardware.
 The information and powered hardware provided are subject to change without notice and should not be construed as a commitment by the author.